SPHERE-PPL/Contest-Example-Mpox/README.md

 ## How to Submit

-We are in the process of building back-end architecture to automatically find all forked repos and enter them into the competition but in the interim, please send an email to jtyler\@turing.ac.uk with a link to the public github repo.
+We are in the process of building back-end architecture to automatically find all forked repos and enter them into the contest but in the interim, please send an email to jtyler\@turing.ac.uk with a link to the public github repo.

 The forecast estimates must be submitted as a csv with the name `Mpox_forecast.csv` and contain three columns: WHO region, month start date and Estimate (see example in the repo).
 The accompanying report should be titled `Mpox_report` and be in a format outlined in the Rules.

 ## Connect with the Community

-This competition has a page on our TuringPPL Zulip where teams can message and get clarification/advice.
-We will also be monitoring the competition repo.
+This contest has a page on our TuringPPL Zulip where teams can message and get clarification/advice.
+We will also be monitoring the contest repo.
 Regular updates will be posted on both platforms.

 ## License